 Your driver’s license number is used to pull your Motor Vehicle Report (MVR), which is a window into your driving history.
 Your MVR shows any citations, accidents, license suspensions, and DUI’s you’ve received, which helps carriers need to determine your risk classification.
 Risky driving puts your life at an increased risk and influences how much a life insurance carrier will charge to cover you.
 Since most states require your SSN before issuing a driver’s license, your driver’s license number is another data point that confirms your identity.

 Carriers ask for financial information like your salary and bankruptcy history to ensure that the amount of coverage you’re applying for is appropriate for your needs (and that you’re able to pay your monthly premiums).
 Being overinsured or underinsured could mean you’re paying too much for a policy you don’t need or that your loved ones wouldn’t be covered entirely.

 Your health and lifestyle have the most substantial impact on the policy that life insurance companies can offer.
 You’re asked to answer detailed questions about your health, family medical history, medications, and any medical conditions or diagnoses.
-If carriers don’t feel like they have a good understanding of your health, they will set up a medical exam for you.
+While Ethos doesn't do medical exams, if carriers don’t feel like they have a good understanding of your health, they will set up a medical exam for you.
 They may also request more information from your doctor.
 Lifestyle choices affect health too, which is why you’re asked about your occupation and any dangerous hobbies, as well as tobacco, drug, and alcohol use.